munyagu/barbpack-security/readme.txt

 (photo by Keoni Cabral https://www.flickr.com/photos/keoni101/) == Installation ==

-1. Install and activate the plugin through the 'Plugins' menu in WordPress
+1. Install and activate the plugin through the 'Plugins' menu in WordPress.
+2. Go to Settings > Barbwire Security.
+3. Perform the necessary settings and press the Save button.

 == Screenshots ==